ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ✔️ **Create Fillable Quality Control Forms** - allow users to fill out standardized quality control checklists specific to different areas of a house and flag defects.

-✔️ **Track House Progress on Production Line Status Board** - allow users to visualize the current status of each house on the Production Line Status Board (e.g., red = "work in progress", yellow = "QA required", green = "work complete").
+✔️ **Track House Progress on Production Line Status Board** - allow users to visualize the current status of each house on the Production Line Status Board (e.g., red = 'work in progress', yellow = 'QA required', green = 'work complete').

 ✔️ **Create, Modify, and Retrieve Defects** - allow users to create, modify, and retrieve defect records (including images) specific to a house and production bay.